-This handbook is the first point of reference for the PG Diploma.
-Additional information, changes and announcements for specific classes may be found on individual module Moodle\ pages or the course Moodle page: MC:GYF5 (22-23:YR).
-If you still cannot find answers to your question/s please email the course director: patrick.bresnihan@mu.ie.

-\Moodle, an online interactive virtual learning environment used at Maynooth University, can be accessed from the university's web site.
-You are automatically enrolled to Moodle when you register for a class, although for GY699 modules, students must ask instructors to register them manually to the relevant Moodle page.
-If you have any problem accessing Moodle pages, first contact the instructor and then contact Moodle's helpdesk at: moodlesupport@mu.ie.
+This handbook is the first point of reference for the MA Spatial Justice course.
+Additional information, changes and announcements may be found on the combined MA course Moodle page (MC:GYE600 \GEOGRAPHY - GYE600 Geography (2022-23:Year-long) and individual module Moodle pages.
+Moodle, an online interactive learning platform used at Maynooth University, can be accessed from the university's web site.
+You are automatically enrolled to Moodle when you register.
+If you have any problem accessing Moodle pages, contact Moodle's helpdesk at: moodlesupport@mu.ie.